mkhuda/vim-plugins-config/README.md

 # My Vim Config

-Don't use it, until you like it.
+Don't use it, unless you like it.